liuyilei8969/RAISE/README.md

 ### Installation
 RAISE is compatible with most Linux operating systems and requires a Python 3.8+ environment.
+RAISE can be installed in under 1 minute on a modern desktop or server CPU.
+Installation time may vary depending on internet connection speed.
 #### Option 1.
 Install RAISE through pip [recommended]
 ```bash
 conda create -n RAISE python=3.8